UK dismisses Ryanair appeal against cutting Aer Lingus stake

-DUBLIN Britain's competition watchdog has dismissed a Ryanair (RYA.I) appeal against a previous ruling that it has to sell most of its stake in Irish rival Aer Lingus AERL.I, it said on Friday.
+DUBLIN, March 7 Britain's competition watchdog has dismissed a Ryanair appeal against a previous ruling that it has to sell most of its stake in Irish rival Aer Lingus , it said on Friday.

 The Competition Commission upheld the previous decision that Ryanair's 30 percent stake in Aer Lingus could substantially reduce competition on some routes.